bloomberg/bde-tools/doc/waf.rst

     waf command [options]

-Waf provides the following commands, which correspond to popular Makefile targets in open source projects:
+Waf provides the following commands, some of which correspond to popular Makefile targets in open source projects:

 -  ``configure``